nanakoohashi/Statistics/Theory.md

   - Two types of categorical data:
     - **Nominal**: No ordering, existing in name only, like apples, oranges, and grapes.
     - **Ordinal**: Have ordering, like disagree, neutral, and agree.
+- Tables are often used to provide numerical summaries of categorical data.
+  - **Contingency Table**: displays the number of observations in each category.
+## Graphical displays of categorical data
+- **Stacked bar chart**: a bar chart that depicts two or more groups on a single bar chart, with the proportion in each group having a different color in the bar.
+## 2 samples, 2 categories: Fisher's exact test
+### More on contingency tests
+- **Fischer's exact test: a method of calculating the exact p-value for contingency tables.
+  - **Assumptions**:
+    - Row and column totals are fixed
+    - If at least three of the totals are known, the 2x2 contingency table can be completed knowing only one of the four observations.